Rule configuration

 Written By Matias

-Last updated About 3 hours ago
+Last updated 10 days ago

 The Synci rule engine enables advanced financial automation.
-While our introductory guide covers the basics of creating rules, this article dives deep into the advanced configuration options that allow you to transform, calculate, and precisely control how your data flows between your bank and your destinations.
+While our introductory guide covers the basics of creating rules, this article dives deep into the configuration options that allow you to transform, calculate, and precisely control how your data flows between your bank and your destinations.

 Rule components & logic